lizadeka/ai-driven-customer-churn-databricks/README.md

 # AI-Driven Customer Churn Risk & Retention Decision System
+The project implements an AI-driven, explainable decision system using rule-based intelligence.
+The architecture is designed to be extensible to machine learning models in a full Databricks environment.

 ## Overview
 This project demonstrates an end-to-end, AI-driven customer churn risk and retention decision system built using the **Databricks Lakehouse architecture**.

 The focus of the project is not only on analytics or prediction, but on converting data insights into **explainable, real-world business decisions**.
 ---

 ## Business Problem